-Administering the specified doses at specified times is crucial, according the U.S. Food and Drug Administration (FDA), as the vaccines' effectiveness depends on the symbiotic relationship between the doses.
+Administering the specified doses at specified times is crucial, according to the U.S. Food and Drug Administration (FDA), as the vaccines' effectiveness depends on the symbiotic relationship between the doses.
 Biden's team believes that vaccine manufacturers can produce second doses promptly and remain aligned with first-dose shots.
 One of Biden's proposed plans, should vaccine supply begin to fall short, is to use the Defense Production Act, which would assist the supply chain with ramping up logistics and distribution efforts.
 You can learn more about the Biden-Harris COVID-19 plan here.

 More vaccines are — most likely — near

-Several are nearing the end of their vaccine trials, and freight industry leaders may be far more equipped to deliver these doses.
+Several frontrunners are nearing the end of their vaccine trials, and freight industry leaders may be far more equipped to deliver these doses.